AN AUTHORITATIVE AND REPRESENTATIVE VOICE

 The SADCLA is a voluntary association made up of law societies, bar associations and individual lawyers from the 15 member Southern African region.
-It is the only organization that effectively brings together lawyers from the sub Region.

 The organization was formed in 1999 at an inaugural meeting that was held by SADC regional lawyers in Maputo, Mozambique.
 Since its formation, the organization has been involved in numerous activities at the regional and international levels to strengthen, defend and advance the rule of law in the SADC region and beyond.

 The Association is acutely aware that an independent, competent and efficient legal profession in the region provides a solid basis for an independent judiciary in the SADC region.
 There cannot be rule of law in the…

 The General Meeting is the governing body of the SADC Lawyers’ Association.
 This meeting exercises general control over the Association, along with other duties including the election of officers.

 Programmes and Activities: The five programme areas that we focus on are Democracy and Governance, Rule of Law Human Rights, International Affairs and Organizational Development.